 Sharing and Supporting Your Passion for Sailing Since 2005

-We're a team of 12 sailing and kayaking enthusiasts based in the Pacific Northwest.
+We're a team of dedicated and hard working sailing and kayaking enthusiasts based in the Pacific Northwest.
 Each member brings unique skills and experience to our company, working together to support you with honesty, hard work, and a commitment to helping you make the most of your time on the water.
 Get to know the team that is the core of everything we do for you and the sailing community.

 Chris started sailing in high school after purchasing a small sailboat for ten cents.
 He raced in college at Oregon State University and enjoyed the opportunity to gain leadership experience with the club sport sailing team.
 He was a recipient of the Pete McKillop Sportsmanship Award and was named to the 2007 All-NW Sailing Team.
 Chris has owned, cruised, and raced sailboats from 12-40'.
 Lately, Chris has developed a habit of borrowing Hobie kayaks from the West Coast Sailing demo fleet.
 Each day, Chris reminds himself how appreciative he is to lead the smart and driven people on our staff as we work hard to spread our passion for small boats.

 Fun Facts: Chris met his wife Jess through college sailing and Chris is somewhat of a burrito connoisseur, rarely going more than three days without one!

 Vice President of Operations